 Seah Hou Kee, Independent Non-executive Director, was appointed to the Board on 18 May 2004.
-Mr. Seah is currently the Managing Partner of H K Seah & Co, a public accounting firm.
+Mr. Seah is currently the director of HK Seah Public Accounting Corporation (formerly known as HK Seah & Co.).
 He was previously the Audit Director of The J.M. and Co. and the General Manager in charge of finance and administration in Sharp-Roxy Sales (Singapore) Pte Ltd ("Sharp-Roxy"), a member of Sharp Corporation, Japan.
-He was with Sharp-Roxy from 1986 to 2000.
-Prior to 1986, Mr. Seah held senior financial and accounting positions in Camco Asia Pte Ltd, Polariod Singapore Pte Ltd and an audit position with Arthur Andersen & Co.
+He was with Sharp-Roxy from 1986 to 2000, Prior to 1986, Mr. Seah held senior financial and accounting positions in Camco Asia Pte Ltd, Polariod Singapore Pte Ltd and an audit position with Arthur Andersen & Co.
 Mr. Seah has been a Director of Sincere Management Consultants Pte Ltd, a management consultancy company, since 1997, and Fulyan Pte Ltd, a property investment company, since 1994.
 He is a member of the Singapore Institute of Directors.
-Mr. Seah graduated with a Bachelor of Commerce in Accountancy (Honours) from Nanvana University and is a member of the Institute of Certified Public Accountants of Singapore and CPA Australia.
+Mr. Seah graduated with a Bachelor of Commerce in Accountancy (Honours) from Nanyang University and is a member of the Institute of Certified Public Accountants of Singapore and CPA Australia.